OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 Slurm account factors updating tool
 ------------------------------------

-Manage Slurm accounts:
+Manage Slurm user fairshare, QOS and limits:

 * Create, update or delete Slurm user accounts from the passwd file.
-* Update the user fairshare, QOS and limits configurations.
+* Update the fairshare, QOS and limits configurations.

 Usage:

 ```
-slurmaccounts
+slurmusersettings
 ```

-Configure this value in the script in order to skip system accounts:
+You may configure this value in the script in order to skip system accounts:

+Also the variable ```user_settings_conf=/etc/slurm/user_settings.conf``` may be changed.

 ```
 # Skip users with UID < MINUID